emotion-analysis-project/SemEval2025-Task11/README.md

 The set of ordinal intensity classes includes:
 **0** for no emotion, **1** for a low degree of emotion, **2** for a moderate degree of emotion, and **3** for a high degree of emotion.

+**Note that for some languages such as English, the set perceived emotions includes 5 emotions: joy, sadness, fear, anger, or surprise and does not include disgust.**

 ### Track C: Cross-lingual Emotion Detection
 Given a labeled training set in one of the languages given [above](#languages), predict the perceived emotion labels of a new text instance in a different target language.

 The set of the six perceived emotion classes includes: **joy**, **sadness**, **fear**, **anger**, **surprise**, or **disgust**.

+**Note that for some languages such as English, the set perceived emotions includes 5 emotions: joy, sadness, fear, anger, or surprise and does not include disgust.**

 # Dataset and Download Links